iden3/circom_old/TUTORIAL.md

 circom circuit.circom --r1cs --wasm --sym
 ```

-The `-r` option will generate `circuit.r1cs` (the r1cs constraint system of the circuit in binary format).
+The `--r1cs` option will generate `circuit.r1cs` (the r1cs constraint system of the circuit in binary format).

-The `-w` option will generate `circuit.wasm` (the wasm code to generate the witness).
+The `--wasm` option will generate `circuit.wasm` (the wasm code to generate the witness).

-The `-s` option will generate `circuit.sym` (a symbols file required for debugging or if you want to print the constraint system in an annotated mode).
+The `--sym` option will generate `circuit.sym` (a symbols file required for debugging or if you want to print the constraint system in an annotated mode).

 ## 3. Taking the compiled circuit to *snarkjs*